MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest.md

 ## Schema

-JSON schemas of the system card, model card and assessment card can be found on Github: [https://github.com/MinBZK/ai-validation].
+JSON schemas of the system card, model card and assessment card can be found on [Github]:<https://github.com/MinBZK/ai-validation/tree/main/docs/projects/amt/reporting-standard/schemas>

 ## Changelog